Saltar al contenido principal

 To find out which feature setting(s) you need, you must research and find the documentation for the specific font you are planning to use in your books.
 If you are using an SIL font, look for that information on the page for the font in a bolded link saying “font features” or “smart font features”.

-Multiple font features can be specified in the custom CSS file on separate lines.
+Multiple font features can be specified in the custom CSS file on separate lines separated by commas, for example:

 {